ascoderu/lokole/README.rst

 What's this?
 ------------

-This repository contains the source code for the Opwen Lokole web-application.
+This repository contains the source code for the Lokole email application.
+Lokole is a project by the Canadian-Congolese non-profit `Ascoderu <https://ascoderu.ca>`_.

-The Lokole is a simple email client that has functionality like:
+The Lokole is a simple email client that offers functionality like:

 1. Self-service creation of user accounts
 2. Read emails sent to the account